Onion prices to drop, says farmers group

-As the harvest season in February approaches, the farmgate price of onions is expected to decline, as projected by the Federation of Free Farmers Cooperatives, Inc.
+As the harvest season in February approaches, the farmgate price of onions is expected to decline, according to a projection by the Federation of Free Farmers Cooperatives Inc.

 The Department of Agriculture earlier announced a temporary import ban on onions until May, which may be extended to July depending on whether the domestic harvest will be sufficient to meet local demand.